iltommi/qdb-documentation/source/api/c.rst

 The thread and context in which the callback is called is undefined and the developer should not assume anything about the memory layout.
 However, calls to the callback are not concurrent: the user only has to take care of thread safety in the context of its application.
 In other words, **calls are serialized**.

-Logging is asynchronous, however buffers are flushed when :c:func:`qdb_close` is successfully called.
+Logging is asynchronous, however buffers are flushed when :func:`qdb_close` is successfully called.

 The callback profile is the following::